Tax guide

 3Carry-forward is easier to defend when old acknowledgements are preserved.

-Why it matters now
+Why capital loss 2025 matters now

 The shift to the Income-tax Act, 2025 has produced a year-selection problem that can catch taxpayers off guard.
-AY 2026-27 return work, Tax Year 2026-27 current compliance, old pending notices, and newly notified forms can all surface together in the same filing period.
+Preparing the AY 2026-27 return, Tax Year 2026-27 current compliance, old pending notices, and newly notified forms can all surface together in the same filing period.
 A clean loss carry-forward file needs to be very specific: it should state the period the loss belongs to, the applicable law reference, the portal form used, and the supporting evidence — whether that is a broker statement, an AIS entry, or an older ITR acknowledgement.

 A taxpayer holding listed shares, equity mutual funds, and crypto or VDA instruments may have losses across all three categories.
 Short-term and long-term capital losses from each category carry different set-off and carry-forward treatment under the Income Tax Act, 1961.
 Before claiming any carry-forward, separate each category, match the broker-reported figures against AIS, and verify that the earlier return in which the loss was first claimed has been filed within the due date.
 A carry-forward that was not properly disclosed in the original return may not be available to set off in a later year.